one thousand birds symphony

 The ‘1000 Birds Symphony ‘involves artistic collaboration, new technology, innovation, community engagement and is a creative way of raising awareness of our connection with the natural world and it fragile inhabitants, birds: the forgotten musicians, the troubadours of hope.

-The Emergency Response Funding will also enable our organisation to develop and diversify its services to respond to the challenges we face as part of the coronavirus pandemic.
+The Emergency Response Fund will also enable Sound Gallery to develop and diversify its services to respond to the challenges that face as a result of the impact of the coronavirus pandemic on the music industry, recording studios and musicians.

 encourage online artistic collaborations

-The fund will hopefully help our organisation emerge through this crisis so we can continue service our community and be a sonic beacon for musicians and artists in Exeter.
+The fund will help our organisation emerge through this crisis so we can continue to service our community and be a sonic beacon for musicians and artists in Exeter.

 A big thank you goes out to The National Lottery, the Department for Digital, Culture, Media and Sport, Arts Council England and the National Lottery Players.